-The story begins in 1860 with Lagaldie frères, a chaudronnerie et quincaillerie at 1 Rue Montmartre (and 5 and 34 Rue Pagevin).
-The business ran until October 1882 when it was acquired by Maison Personne, a hotel and restaurant supplier operated by the partnership Bastid & Fonrouge.
-Bastid & Fonrouge continued to run Lagaldie at 1 Rue Montmartre for three more years until 1885, when they moved their business to 39 Rue de l’Arbre Sec and sold the Rue Montmartre property to Eugène Dehillerin.
+The story begins in 1860 with Lagaldie frères, a chaudronnerie et quincaillerie at 1 Rue Montmartre.
+Lagaldie acquired Personne at 5 and 34 Rue Pagevin around 1870, and ran until October 1882 when it was acquired by Bastid & Fonrouge, a hotel and restaurant supplier.
+Bastid & Fonrouge continued to run Lagaldie at 1 Rue Montmartre for three more years until 1885, when they moved their business to 39 Rue de l’Arbre Sec and sold the Rue Montmartre property to Eugène de Hillerin.

-This was not the first Dehillerin property; according to Dehillerin’s history, Eugene’s first business purchase was in 1880 when he bought a workshop 7 Rue de Bouloi (though I have been unable to corroborate this with my own research).
-The 1885 purchase of 1 Rue Montmartre was a smart move — it is a marvelous location right at the historic food market at Les Halles, and had been a chaudronnerie since 1820.
-(This property may be the justification for Dehillerin’s “since 1820” claim.)
+This was not the first Dehillerin property; according to Dehillerin’s history, Eugène’s first business purchase was in 1880 when he bought a workshop 7 Rue de Bouloi (though I have been unable to corroborate this with my own research).
+The 1885 purchase of 1 Rue Montmartre was a smart move — it was a marvelous location right at the historic food market at Les Halles and had been a chaudronnerie since 1820.
+(This property may be the basis for Dehillerin’s “since 1820” claim.)
 Eugène would have wanted to retain the customers of Lagaldie and Personne, and so when he began to produce his own products he included their names in his first stamp.
 (Dehillerin made many other acquisitions over the years.
 You can see on the invoice on the right, dated 1922, that Dehillerin was the maison réunis for Personne, Lagaldie, Gay, Savier, Delzangles, Aubry, Charmois, Lasnier, and Tendrerie.)
 I believe the time window for items with this stamp would have been between 1885 and 1893.
 Dehillerin bought the property at 18 Rue Coquillière in 1890 but business records suggest he did not use that address until 1894.

 Thanks to readers Alexrander and Joe W., I have a more clear example of this stamp for comparison so you can see the actual wording.
 It reads “ANCNE MSON PERSONNE” (for ancienne [old] Maison Personne), “SUCR DE LAGALDIE” (successeur for “successor”) and 1.R.MONTMARTRE PARIS.
 And in the middle, for the first time, “E. DEHILLERIN” — I wonder if he would ever have guessed that his name would continue for another 135 years!